Jobseeker-company/mobile-common-widgets/README.md

 How to contribute to mobile common widgets :
 1. Choose your widget to be contributed. _Make sure the widget is being used by multiple products with more than 90% similarity._
 2. Add your widget to the relevant folder.
 For example, JSDialog should be placed inside dialogs widget.
+3. Add your widget file to barrel files, named as ```mobile_common_widgets.dart```.
-3. Add the usage to the example folder.
+4. Add the usage to the example folder.
 Similar to [2], the widget should be placed to the relevant page that accessed from the list of buttons in home page.
-4. Add a screenshot of your widget to the readme, in this [section]() and at top of the widget constructor (see bewlow example).
+5. Add a screenshot of your widget to the readme, in this [section]() and at top of the widget constructor (see bewlow example).
 [How to host image to url using github?](https://www.youtube.com/watch?v=qIaWozjDyPk)

 ```dart
   /// ![](url to your awesome widget)